aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 In this module, you will use the three pseudo parameters below:

 * [AWS::AccountId](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html#cfn-pseudo-param-accountid)
-    * Returns the Account ID of the Account you choose to create the stack off of your template
+    * Returns the Account ID of the Account you choose to create the stack off of your template.
 * [AWS::Region](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html#cfn-pseudo-param-region)
-    * Returns the name of the AWS Region where you choose to create the stack
+    * Returns the name of the AWS Region where you choose to create the stack.
 * [AWS::Partition](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html#cfn-pseudo-param-partition)
     * Returns the name of the AWS partition.
-For standard AWS Regions, the partition is `aws`.
-The partition for resources in the China (Beijing and Ningxia) Region is `aws-cn` and the partition for resources in the AWS GovCloud (US-West)) region is `aws-us-gov`.
+The partition name for standard AWS Regions is `aws`; for the China (Beijing and Ningxia) Region is `aws-cn`, and for the AWS GovCloud (US-West) Region is `aws-us-gov`.

 For more information on available pseudo parameters, see the [pseudo parameters reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html) in the documentation.